 It is a unique mix of things you probably won’t find anywhere else.
 I think the most surprising and interesting one is the clock shop.
 Maybe it’s because there’s a chocolate shop just next to it.
 I also learnt a lot chatting with the passionate sellers at the Opal Cutter shop.

 Cafes and restaurants follow the same trend.
-They’re sprinkled all around the town and offer different atmosphere and experiences.
+They’re sprinkled all around the town and offer different atmospheres and experiences.
 We like the Poets Cafe for its view and old style.

 Our pick for dinner is a French restaurant in Flaxton.
 French restaurants in Australia are always fancy and expensive.
 As a French expat, I often have the dilemma to spend that much for the food we used to have a lot cheaper at home.
 The Relais Bressan is an exception.
 The decor and the service are simple, prices are affordable… And the most important part: the food is authentic, original and well-prepared.
 Although the restaurant itself doesn’t offer a nice view, you can go across the road to enjoy a panorama of the beautiful countryside.